 Expect temperatures to be cool here if you’re staying overnight!

 Lake Titicaca’s floating islands

 Most visitors to Lake Titicaca come for the floating islands of Uros.
 These artificial floating islands are made of reeds (as are the houses).
 Here you’ll discover an ancient way of life as you meet the Uro.
-However, I found it’s hard to say just how much this has been maintained solely for tourism purposes (check out my travel diary entry here).
+However, I found it’s hard to say just how much this has been maintained solely for tourism purposes.

 The ancient people of Uros learnt how to build and survive on floating islands as they attempted to escape Inca colonisation over 500 years ago.

 There are many options to choose from when it comes to visiting the islands of Uros.